Large deviation estimates and H\"older regularity of the Lyapunov exponents for quasi-periodic Schr\"odinger cocycles: Introduction and the Main Results

-Note that for any fixed $\kappa>0,E,\omega$, the a.e. convergence in (\ref{def:Lyp}) implies
+Note that for any fixed $\kappa>0, E, \omega$, the a.e. convergence in (\ref{def:Lyp}) implies

-Thus the question lies in the convergent rate w.r.t. $n$ and the dependence on $\omega$, $E$ and $v$.
-Such estimate is in general known as the \emph{Large Deviation Theory/Principle(LDT/LDP)} in probability theory.
-Roughly speaking, a \emph{law of large numbers (LLN)} in probability theory describes the most frequently visited states in a large system.
-To go beyond LLN, we may examine the states that deviate by large amount.
-This will lead to a LDP of the system if: (i) the probability of visiting a non-typical state is exponentially small and (ii) the exponential rate of convergence can be formulated with a precise formula as the size of the system. {{We will not go any further into the general LDP theory but will focus on LDT for the norms of the monodromy matrices as in form (\ref{eq:LDTrough}).}} For the general LDP theory in probability theory, we refer readers to \cite{RSbook,DKbook}.
-Some interesting results of LDT type estimates for random cocyles in a similar spirit to our paper can be found in \cite{DK,BDFGVWZ}.
+Thus the question lies in the convergence rate w.r.t. $n$ and the dependence on $\omega$, $E$ and $v$.
+Such estimate is in general known as the \emph{Large Deviation Theorem/Principle(LDT/LDP)} in probability theory.
+In this paper, we shall focus on the LDT for the monodromy matricies as introduced in (\ref{def:unLn}).
+For the general LDT theory in probability theory, we refer readers to \cite{RSbook,DKbook}.